SpineML/spineml.github.io/spinecreator/createnetwork/index.md

 layout: default
 title: SpineCreator network tutorial
 ---
-NOTE: this article is currently in development, figure numbers will be added at the end!

 This article is one of a series of tutorials designed to provide the new user with insight into how to create models using the GUI.
 There